hskang9/RoboND-DeepLearning-Project/report.md

 As a preprocessing step, the boilerplate code already uses a normalized, zero mean input image using `preprocess_input` in `data_iterator.py`.
 There is already an auxillary method available for data augmentation(`shift_and_pad_augmentation`), however it is not being used.

-I added another function that randomly flips(horizontally) the input and mask image before while preparing a batch.
+I added another function that randomly flips(horizontally) the input and mask image while preparing a batch.
 This method was added in `data_iterator.py`.
 ```python
 def random_flip(x, y):
     if np.random.random() < 0.5:     # Randomly flip the input half the time.